improvedk/improve.dk/source/_posts/debugging-in-production-part-3-thread-safe-dictionaries/debugging-in-production-part-3-thread-safe-dictionaries.md

 As described by this [MSDN article on adding and removing items from a ConcurrentDictionary](http://msdn.microsoft.com/en-us/library/dd997369.aspx), it's fully thread-safe:

-<blockquote>ConcurrentDictionary<TKey, TValue> is designed for multithreaded scenarios.
-You do not have to use locks in your code to add or remove items from the collection.</blockquote>
+> ConcurrentDictionary&lt;TKey, TValue&gt; is designed for multithreaded scenarios.
+You do not have to use locks in your code to add or remove items from the collection.

 Performance wise ConcurrentDictionary is about 50% slower (anecdotally) than the regular Dictionary type but even if this code is run very often, that is absolutely negligible compared to making just a single database access call.